astoycos/iotKnativeSource/README.md

 3. Follow the standard instructions to [setup enmasse IoT on OpenShift](https://enmasse.io/documentation/0.30.2/openshift/#'iot-guide-messaging-iot)

-4. Apply the Version Permissions Fix `oc apply -f permfix.yam` note:This was another issue with enmasse v0.30.1 on Openshift
+4. Apply the Version Permissions Fix `oc apply -f demo-setup/permfix.yam` note:This was another issue with enmasse v0.30.1 on Openshift

 ### Knative Setup